PlanQK/AnomalyDetectionWithGANs/README.md

 The container can be run in training mode by specifying the `train` flag.
 This will train the model and save the trained parameters in the mounted volume.
 In `predict` mode the container loads the trained parameters, that were previously saved to the mounted `model` folder.

-For both runs the following files need to be present in the `input-data` directory:
+The `model` folder will store all data relevant to a model.
+This includes the training and prediction data and the trained weights.
+The weights will be created during the `train` run mode.
+During the training and predictions steps the following files need to be present in the `model/input-data` directory:
 - `trainSet.csv`
 - `predictionSet.csv`